 Though I did not pursue a career in photography and became disheartened by my failure to get in, which put me off photography, I so admire photographers and historical photographs.
 Not only is photography for art, it is a documentation of a moment in time.
 It despairs me to see historical photographs in German Flohmarkets being sold and across the world being thrown out during inheritance clear-outs and some not being archived.

-Special Shout Out to...
-Annie Leibovitz who appeared at her opening during an Edinburgh International Festival.
+Special Shout OUT to... slick photographer Annie Leibovitz who appeared at her opening during an Edinburgh International Festival.
 She autographed a beautiful postcard of her slick pic of Olympic Diver, Greg Louganis, for me.
 Of course I was too tongue-tied to say how awesome I thought her work was (had no idea she was cake!).
-Hurrah, she spelt my name wrong (it is Germanised) so she wrote a v sweet and treasured, sorry amendment.
-Blown-up, it is displayed in my flat so hugely, proudly.
+Oops, she spelt my name wrong (it is Germanised) so she wrote a v sweet and treasured, sorry amendment.
+Blown-up, it is displayed in my flat so hugely & proudly.
 Thank you Annie Leibovitz - you so rock!